-This gives guidance as to the best practice to be adopted by licensed insolvency practitioners and is persuasive rather than mandatory.
 Members are advised that a Court of Law may, when considering the adequacy of the work of an insolvency practitioner, take into account any pronouncements or publications which it thinks may be indicative of good practice.
-Insolvency guidance notes are likely to be so regarded.
+Statements of Insolvency Practice are likely to be so regarded.
 Members are also reminded that, by virtue of the ICAEW Bye-laws, 'in determining whether or not a formal complaint has been proved, the Disciplinary Committee may have regard to any code of practice, ethical or technical, and to any regulations affecting member firms'.